alemaulou/linked-list-sample/README.md

 ## Module Goals
-* To better understand the inner mechanics of Python Lists, and how data structures are implemented, by building a Linked List from scratch.
+* To better understand the inner mechanics of Python Lists, and how data structures are implemented by building a Linked List from scratch.
 * To practice working with Linked Lists for technical interviews.
 Students should expect to be be quizzed about Linked Lists and other Abstract Data Types during coding interviews.
 * To build valuable unit testing skills so that students can better maintain their code by reducing bugs when implementing or changing class functionality.